DENTAL HEALTH AND ITS LINK TO CARDIOVASULAR HEALTH

 Your oral health has a bigger impact on your overall health than you may suspect.
 Inflammation and disease in the mouth can have negative impact throughout your whole body and lead to some very serious conditions.

 Your dentist can also use x-ray and cone beam ct scans to look for abscesses and other issues that are missed by routine examination.
 These areas can be breeding grounds for bacteria that are carried throughout your whole body.
+These conditions don't always cause symptoms that would call attention to them and make you see your dentist.
+Sometimes the first symptom is a heart attack!

 Making sure that there is not an underlying problem that could lead to further oral damage as well as systemic damage is a key in preventing arterial disease.
 Addressing any current issues and treating them is one of the first steps to prevention.